sourcegraph/sourcegraph-public-snapshot/doc/cody/completions.md

    - Click to check the box for: `Cody > Experimental Suggestions`
 1. Finally, restart VS Code and test it out!

+### Configuring on Sourcegraph Enterprise

+Please follow the steps in [Enabling Cody on Sourcegraph Enterprise](.explanations/enabling_cody_enterprise#enabling-cody-on-sourcegraph-enterprise) to enable Cody on Sourcegraph enterprise.

+You can configure the model used for Cody completions via the `completionModel` option inside the `completions` site config.

 > NOTE: Self-hosted customers need to update to a minimum of version 5.0.4 to use completions.

+> NOTE: Cody completions currently only work with Claude Instant or our LLMProxy configured with Claude Instant.
+Support for other models will be coming later.